editorial services for academics and creatives

 manuscript review

-Similarly to a developmental edit, a manuscript review is concerned with big picture elements and acts as a comprehensive second opinion.
-Rather than direct comments in the margins of the manuscript, you will receive a comprehensive feedback letter of strengths and areas for improvement.
+Similar to a developmental edit, a manuscript review is concerned with big-picture elements and acts as a comprehensive second opinion.
+Rather than direct comments in the manuscript file, you will receive a comprehensive feedback letter outlining strengths and areas for improvement.

-To express interest in editing services, please send me a message describing your project and what services you are looking for (it's okay if you don't know yet).If it seems like we would be a good fit, I will reach out and you will have the option to schedule a free 15-minute call to further discuss your project and needs.
+To express interest in editing services, please send me a message describing your project and which services you are looking for (it's okay if you don't know yet).If it seems like we would be a good fit, I will reach out to schedule a free 15-minute call to further discuss your project and needs.